cfneese/LoomisWood/docs/index.md

 10. Once you have a series assigned or partially assigned, you can refine the rotational constants by performing a fit.
 Do this by selecting **Loomis-Wood | Series | Fit Current Series**.

 11. If the value of _m_ is off (corresponding to misassignment of _J_), then the constants produced by the fit will be meaningless.
-To correct this, choose **Loomis-Wood | Series | M-Shift Current Series…**.
+To correct this, choose **Loomis-Wood | Series | M-Shift Current Series...**.
 You will be asked for a correction which will be added to the current _m_ values of the current series.

 12. Repeat steps 7-11 to assign additional series.
 A complete list of assignments can be created by selecting **Loomis-Wood | Data Sets | Extract Assignments...**.

 ## Working with Band Heads